IamAj0001/Sorting_visualizer_by_aashishkjha/README.md

 4.Quick Sort

+5.Heap Sort

-They have different principles and time and space complexities also varies.
+They have different algorithms and time and space complexities also varies.